How to treat a herniated disc: overview of options

-A herniated disc is defined as a disc in which the center gelatinous core has extruded through a tear in the disc’s fibro-elastic containment rim.
-Most herniated discs remain undiscovered because they generate no symptoms.
-Symptoms occur only when the extruded core intrudes upon neural tissue.
-Understanding a bit about spinal anatomy will help to better comprehend what a herniated disc is, which makes it easier to follow a customized treatment plan.
+A herniated disc is defined as a disc in which the softer nucleus has pushed through a tear in the disc’s tougher outer layer.
+Most herniated discs remain undiscovered because they generate no symptoms or very mild irritation.
+Symptoms occur only when the extruded core intrudes upon tiny nerve endings in the disc wall, or compresses spinal nerves.

-Endoscopic technology allows the surgeon to visualize the exact location of disc damage, and then repair or remove the extruded disc material using tiny specialized instruments.
-Minimally invasive endoscopic surgery requires less anesthesia.
-Because only a small incision and specialized tissue retractors are used, little surrounding soft tissue is damaged, greatly shortening recovery time.
-Contact LSI today for more information on how to treat a herniated disc, and for a complimentary review of your MRI or CT scan.
+Through the use of direct visualization technology, our surgeons are able to see the exact location of disc damage and then repair or remove the extruded disc material using small specialized instruments.
+Because only a small incision and specialized tissue retractors are used, minimal surrounding soft tissue is disrupted, allowing for an outpatient procedure and shorter recovery time.^

 Contact Laser Spine Institute today for more information on how to treat a herniated disc, and for a review of your MRI report or CT scan* to determine if you are a potential candidate for one of our procedures.